 How Long Did It Take to Heal?

 It took me nearly nine months to recover and feel like myself again.
 That's nine months of stretching and core strengthening.
 To this day, I am pretty careful when I pick up heavy objects.
 The other thing I will rarely do is lift something heavy with another person.

 No matter what the situation, one can never tell what another person might do.
 You can't control somebody else.
 If they move the wrong way, you're in trouble, particularly if you're carrying a heavy object.

 While you can wear a back brace for the rest of your life, I wouldn't recommend it.
 However, as a temporary solution, a back brace can at least get you upright.

 The best back braces I've found all have similar characteristics.
 Generally, they have a semi-rigid, large mesh back.
 The front contains two types of velcro straps.
-The first goes around your waist to adjust the size before tightening.
+The first straps go around your waist to adjust the size before tightening.
 The second two straps pull the brace tight and adjust the level of support.

 There are many different versions of this brace available.
-Frankly, my brace has been a life-saver.
+Frankly, my brace has been a lifesaver.
 I highly recommend you get one for emergencies.
 A good brace can be the difference between getting out of bed and not.

 Lift With Your Legs!

-You've probably heard it before.
-Lift with your legs!
+You've probably heard it before: Lift with your legs!